Training and development (CPT)

 The full training programme for clinical pharmacology and therapeutics lasts a minimum of six years.
 Selection takes place before entry to ST1 (after the foundation programme) and again before entry to ST3.

-- the acute care common stem in acute medicine (ACCS), which is a three-year programme
+- acute care common stem – ACCS (acute medicine), which is a four-year programme

 Stroke medicine is a subspecialty training programme open to clinical pharmacology and therapeutics trainees.
 Trainees should express an interest in stroke training before their final year so that the first year of stroke training can be integrated into their main specialty training.
 A second year of advanced stroke medicine training is required to reach the level required of consultants.
 Entry to stroke training is by competitive interview.
 Currently, there are two to three candidates for every post.